-On the other hand, bureaucracy in Turkey has been digitalized in the last decade and applications can be made through the online platform WebTapu very easily and all taxes can be paid via internet banking services or PTT, the governmental post office’s branches.
+On the other hand, bureaucracy in Turkey has been digitalized in the last decade, and applications can be made through the online platform WebTapu very easily.
+All taxes can be paid via internet banking services or PTT, the governmental post office’s branches.

 Following the payment of these taxes, Title Deed Office sends the parties an SMS for an appointment for signing the sale agreement and Title Deed transfer, which may even be on the same day.
 If the appointment’s time isn’t good for all parties, it can be delayed up to a month.

 Payment and Title Deed Transfer

 Payments are usually made in the Title Deed Office during the signature stage, using a blocked check to the seller’s name.
 Bank transfer or partial or total cash payments can also be seen as payment methods.
 The most important factor in choosing the payment method is whether the sales price is to be registered in full or not.

 A blocked check is the most efficient and safe method for this type of payment if the price is registered in full.
 If not, the declared amount can be paid via blocked check, and the remaining balance amount can be paid in cash.
 The new Title Deed registered to the buyer’s name will be printed and delivered by the officers within minutes.

 All practices and procedures apply the same to both foreigners and Turkish natives for the sale of a property in Turkey, and the bureaucracy is pretty simple.
 Having a proper local guide such as a lawyer or real estate agent on your side will make everything much smoother and simpler.